quintusdias/hdfeos_python_zoo/README.md

 Mac, Linux
 ----------
-The following steps worked with Anaconda 2.0.1 (Python2 and 3) on Fedora 19,
-CentOS 6.5, and Mac.
+The following steps give you a netcdf library that allows you to read HDF4 files on Python3/Anaconda 2.0.1 on Fedora 19, CentOS 6.5, and Mac.

 Download and install the free version of anaconda, then follow these directions ::